 You Fail to Use Keywords

 It is the truth that some candidates could be easier found by recruiters and stay quite passive but still get a response.
-Usage of right keywords is the art that can be mastered only after making a thorough research.
+Usage of the right keywords is an art that can be mastered only after making a thorough research.

 First of all, the targeted position should be named clearly and the set of skills mentioned should answer the requests.
 Fulfilling any form, applicants have to give the generic title (e.g., Marketing Manager) and obligatory include specific, additional words in characteristic (online/digital, customer segmentation, direct mail).
 In such a way job hunters become searchable.